ConnectNowUK/docs/docs/chat/user-guide/README.md

 ## Joining a conversation

-If you're provided with the link and password to a chat running on ConnectNow, you can join it.
+If you've been provided with the link and password to a chat running on ConnectNow, you can join the conversation.

 ### For the first time